data-lessons/gapminder-R/04-ggplot.md

 ### Layers

-Using a scatterplot probably isn't the best for visualising change over time.
+Using a scatterplot probably isn't the best for visualizing change over time.
 Let's add another layer to the plot -- lines connecting the points representing each country: